 Forest Ranger 1

-These positions are only classified at the Department of Environmental Conservation in the Division of Forest Protection and Fire Management.
+These positions are only classified at the Department of Environmental Conservation in the Division of Forest Protection.
 These positions are assigned to each of the Department's nine regions.

 An associate's or higher level degree in forestry, forest technology, forest management, natural resources management, forest recreation, forest engineering, or environmental engineering;

 An associate's or higher level degree including or supplemented by 18 semester credit hours in environmental/life science*;

 two years of qualifying technical/professional work experience in the natural resources management field;

 two years of active United States military service with an honorable discharge.

 * For the purpose of this examination, environmental/life science includes: forestry, forest management, forest recreation, forest resources technology, forest fire management, forest engineering, environmental engineering, environmental education, fish or wildlife biology, fish or wildlife management, and environmental science.
 It does not include physics, geology, chemistry, engineering (except as noted), mathematics, human/medical biology, medical biology, social sciences, environmental studies, archeology, astronomy, or space science.
 Please note: specific college course work requirements are being reviewed and may change.